Education for librarianship: Denmark

 In Denmark, the first step to become a librarian is a 3-year long bachelor's degree in Library and Information Science (B.Sc.) at The Royal School of Library and Information Science.
 The students then have the choice between taking a half-year-long education for librarianship called Librarian D.B or take a 2-year master's degree called Master of Library and Information Science (M.L.I.Sc.).
 All the already mentioned courses takes place in Danish but The Royal School of Library and Information Science also offers an English-speaking 2-year master's degree called Master of Library and Information Science (M.L.I.Sc.).
 Students who complete the bachelor's degree, the librarianship or one of the master's degrees offered get work as librarians, information employees or organization staff.
 The students can also obtain a Ph.D. in Library and Information Science at The Royal School of Library and Information Science (first awarded at The Royal School of Library and Information Science in 2004).
 The students can also obtain a doctorate in Library and Information Science at The Royal School of Library and Information Science (first awarded at The Royal School of Library and Information Science in 2006).

+Norway

+In Norway, becoming a librarian starts with getting a three-year bachelor's degree in Library and Information Science at Oslo Metropolitan University.
+During the first year students learn "basic introduction to library theory, methods and the job market.
+Some central themes that are introduced are communication, literature and media history, culture and knowledge policy, information search and source criticism."
+The following two years the students can choose specialization between "culture, literature and politics" or "information technology, organization and retrieval".
+Students who wish to can continue with a two-year long master's degree which qualifies them for higher positions within document-related activities in both the public and private sectors.